Last Updated on October 10, 2020

-Treatment is individualized.
+Treatment needs to be individualized.

-Recent reports have suggested that early release of the fusion when it is in fibrous stage may restore some motion.
+Recent reports have suggested that the early release of the fusion when it is in fibrous stage may restore some motion.
 The child should be operated for this as early as possible.

 The management of symphalangism with associated anomalies is complex.
 One should individualize the care; often it is difficult to improve function.